H4ck3rKing/Ransomware-Research-Project/README.md

 1. Identify target files based on their file extensions.
 2. Generate a unique AES key for each file using `get_random_bytes(32)` from PyCryptodome.
 3. Encrypt the file data using the generated AES key and AES-256-CBC mode.
-4. Append the encrypted file data with a unique file extension (e.g.,.cryptolocker2024).
+4. Append the encrypted file data with a unique file extension.
 5. Generate a master key and encrypt it using the victim's public RSA key (obtained from a C2 server).
 6. Save the encrypted master key and the initial vector (IV) used for AES encryption in a ransom note file.